knightsUCF/SpaceGame/design/design.md

+# Don't Forget Board Games

+Board games have fun mechanics, because the players on the board are moving around, taking actions, collecting resources, interacting with the game's economy, and etc. The cargo bay will be something that will mirror this board game like experience, with going across the galaxy to collect mineral elements to build structures, and just play around in space.

 # Main Effort

 So the main effort will come from modeling these unlockable structures in Blender.
 Everything else is rather straighforward in terms of game design.